ChrisMantegna/WDFWmussels/README.md

 weight_change - the calculation in (mg) of weight_initial  - weight_final.\
 condition_factor	- a unitless calculation of the approximate tissue weight/ length.
 Tissue weight is the weight_change value in this data set.\
 avg_thickness	- the average in (mm) of four pre-determined measurements per valve of each sample.\

+### Not for analysis
+These files are individual files with raw data, not used in analysis but in creating the analysis files